The Doagh Famine Village

 7.50€ per adult – 5€ for children – free for under-4s

-The Doagh Famine Village on a map
+The Doagh Famine Village on the map

 Hotels and B&Bs nearby